-I picked out my daughter’s daycare months ago, so when I was offered a job, I went in just to do a run through, meet her teachers, etc. Quite a few things were not to my liking, but I was running out of time; most places had year-long waiting lists, and I had already told my husband the price, so anything higher was going to cause him to raise a few eyebrows.
+I picked out my daughter’s daycare months ago, so when I was offered a job, I went in just to do a run-through, meet her teachers, etc. Quite a few things were not to my liking, but I was running out of time; most places had year-long waiting lists, and I had already told my husband the price, so anything higher was going to cause him to raise a few eyebrows.
 What am I going to do?

-So, I met up with my BFFs, Persistence and Determination, and that day I called 5 daycares and found 2 that had open spots.
+So, I met up with my BFFs – Persistence and Determination, and that day I called 5 daycares and found 2 that had open spots.
 Of course, the one I loved was the most expensive.
 Fix it, Jesus!
 So, I prayed the prayer of my life and called my husband.
 He told me to keep looking, LOL!
 The one I loved had another location nearby and something (God) told me to call and check the prices.

-Not only did they have an open space, they were incredibly sweet, within walking distance from my new job and $80 cheaper!
+Not only did they have an open space, but they were also incredibly sweet, within walking distance from my new job and $80 cheaper!
 This isn’t luck, Team.
 This is called being a part of the royal family.
 And, royalty always gets all the perks!
 You just have to know how to listen.